RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

-# Deluge with Proton VPN port forwarding
+# Deluge via Proton VPN with port forwarding

-This guide shows how to run Deluge via ProtonVPN with port forwarding.
+This guide shows how to run Deluge via ProtonVPN with automatic port forwarding.

-But due to the flexibility of [Gluetun](https://github.com/qdm12/gluetun) it can be easily adapt it to work with any wireguard or OpenVPN VPN provider by following their [wiki documentation](https://github.com/qdm12/gluetun-wiki).
+Due to the flexibility of [Gluetun](https://github.com/qdm12/gluetun) it can be easily adapt it to work with any wireguard or OpenVPN VPN provider by following their [wiki documentation](https://github.com/qdm12/gluetun-wiki).

 *Prior knowledge of Docker, Deluge, Prowlarr, and linuxserver.io containers are assumed.*